typedoc2md/typedoc-plugin-markdown/README.md

 ### Why not just create a theme?

 Creating a pluign that exposes a theme provides a mechanism to offer a feature rich set of additional options.
-In addition it simplifies the implementation as we can call the theme by name rather than path.

 ## Getting started